Novelty Detection via Robust Variational Autoencoding: ADDITIONAL DETAILS ON THE DIFFERENT DATASETS

-Below we provide additional details on the four datasets used in our experiments.
-We remark that each dataset contains several clusters (2 for KDDCUP-99, 3 for COVID-19, 11 largest ones for Caltech101 and 5 for Reuters-21578).
-We summarize the number of inliers and outliers per dataset (for both training and testing) in Table~\ref{tab:numdata}.
+Below we provide additional details on the six datasets used in our experiments.
+We remark that each dataset contains several clusters (3 for COVID-19, 10 for CIFAR-10, 11 largest ones for Caltech101, 10 for Fashion MNIST, 2 for KDDCUP-99 and 5 for Reuters-21578, ).
+Table~\ref{tab:numdata} lists for each dataset (for both training and testing) the data types, numbers of clusters, dimensions, numbers of instances and numbers of inliers and outliers.

+\textbf{COVID-19 (Radiography) \citep{chowdhury2020can}:} It contains chest X-ray images (RGB) labeled according to these categories: COVID-19 positive, normal and bacterial Pneumonia cases.
+We resize the images to size $64 \times 64$ and rescale the pixel intensities to lie in $[-1, 1]$.
+It is publicly available in \url{https://www.kaggle.com/tawsifurrahman/covid19-radiography-database}.

+\textbf{CIFAR-10 \citep{krizhevsky2009learning}:} It contains 10 categories of $32 \times 32$ RGB images of transportation vehicles and animals.
+We rescale the pixel intensities to lie in $[0, 1]$.
+The dataset is publicly available in \url{https://www.cs.toronto.edu/~kriz/cifar.html}.

+\textbf{Caltech101 \citep{fei2004learning}:} It contains RGB images of objects from 101 categories with identifying labels.
+Following \citet{lai2020robust}, we use the largest 11 classes and preprocess their images to have size $32 \times 32$ and rescale the pixel intensities to lie in $[-1,1]$.
+It is publicly available in \url{http://www.vision.caltech.edu/Image_Datasets/Caltech101}.

+\textbf{Fashion MNIST \citep{xiao2017fashion}:} It is an image dataset containing 10 categories of $28 \times 28$ grayscale images of clothing and accessories items.
+We rescaled the pixel intensities to lie in $[-1,1]$.
+We obtained the dataset from the Keras dataset library \url{https://keras.io/api/datasets/fashion_mnist}.

-\textbf{KDDCUP-99} is a classic dataset for intrusion detection.
+\textbf{KDDCUP-99 \citep{dua2017uci}:} It is a classic dataset for intrusion detection.
 It contains feature vectors of connections between internet protocols and a binary label for each feature vector identifying normal vs.~abnormal ones.
 The abnormal ones are associated with an ``attack'' or ``intrusion''.

-\textbf{COVID-19 (Radiography)} contains chest X-ray RGB images, which are labeled according to the following three categories: COVID-19 positive, normal and viral Pneumonia cases.
-We resize the images to size $64 \times 64$ and rescale the pixel intensities to lie in $[-1, 1]$.

-\textbf{Caltech101} contains RGB images of objects from 101 categories with identifying labels.
-Following \citet{lai2020robust} we use the largest 11 classes and preprocess their images to have size $32 \times 32$ and rescale the pixel intensities to lie in $[-1,1]$.
+The dataset is publicly available in \url{http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html}.

-\textbf{Reuters-21578} contains 21,578 documents with 90 text categories having multi-labels.
+\textbf{Reuters-21578 \citep{lewis1997reuters}:} It contains 21,578 documents with 90 text categories having multi-labels.
 Following \citet{lai2020robust}, we consider the five largest classes with single labels.
-We utilize the scikit-learn packages: TFIDF and Hashing Vectorizer \citep{rajaraman2011mining} to preprocess the documents into 26,147 dimensional vectors.
+We utilize the scikit-learn packages: TFIDF and HashingVectorizer \citep{rajaraman2011mining} to preprocess the documents into 26,147 dimensional vectors.
+It is publicly available in \url{https://archive.ics.uci.edu/ml/datasets/reuters-21578+text+categorization+collection}.